 - Building information modelling (BIM);

-- Geo-spatial information systems (GIS);
+- Geographical information systems (GIS);

-- Systems engineering (SE) );
+- Systems engineering (SE);

-- Monitoring & control (M&C);
+- Monitoring & control (M&C); and

 - Electronic document management (EDM).